rlespinasse/romainlespinasse.dev/content/townscaper/human_roof_building.md

 ---
-title: "Townscaper | Human roof building"
+title: "Creation | Human roof building"
 date: 2020-06-30T10:42:00+02:00
 draft: false
 toc: false
-images:
-  - /img/townscaper/human_roof_building/human_roof_building_1.jpg
 ---

-A building with a root in form of a little human
+A building with a root in form of a little human.

 {{< load-photoswipe >}}